uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Max History Size
 * Workflow history cannot grow indefinitely.
 It will cause replay issues.
-If the workflow exceeds the history’s max size the workflow will terminate.
+If the workflow exceeds the history’s max size the workflow will be terminate automatically.
 The max size by default is 200 megabytes.
-It should never be greater than 50MB.
+As a suggestion for workflow design, workflow history should never grow greater than 50MB.
+Use continueAsNew to break long workflows into multiple runs.
 * A monitor should be set on this metric.
 * When fired, please review the design/code ASAP to reduce the history size.
 Reducing the input/output of workflow/activity/signal will help.
 Also you may need to use ContinueAsNew to break a single execution into smaller pieces.
 * Datadog query example